CARV-ICS-FORTH/Lcanvas/Readme.md

 # Scope and origin of Lcanvas

-Lcanvas is a code meant to study the performance scientific codes that operate with sparse data with irregular patterns and the various dimensions that affect them
+Lcanvas is a code meant to study the performance of scientific codes that operate on sparse data with irregular patterns and the various dimensions that affect them
 This code is using: https://www.ict.inaf.it/gitlab/luca.tornatore/nbody-vectorization-toy-lab/ as a starting point.

 The main dimensions it aims to explore are: